-Dear Dr. Zoe: I fell in love with someone as a very young girl.
-Truly in love.
-My mother interfered and separated us keeping me in the dark.
-I cannot seem to stop thinking of how it could have been especially because my marriage has been difficult and my husband distant and aloof.
-How do I stop thinking of what could have been?
+Dear Dr. Zoe: I fell in love with someone as a very young girl, truly in love.
+My mother interfered and separated us, keeping me in the dark.
+I cannot seem to stop thinking of how it could have been, especially because my marriage has been difficult and my husband is distant and aloof.
+How do I stop thinking of what could have been, getting over a long-lost love?
 Please help me.

 Dr. Zoe Answered:

 I hear the pain, sadness, and loss in your voice.
 I’m grieved that you have gone so many years ruminating over this lost relationship.

 We often glorify things from our past.
 That relationship in your mind is untouched by the reality of life.
 Your mother intervened, for good or bad.
 That relationship wouldn’t have been perfect (simply because none are) but you never got a chance to see that relationship from the lens of adult life.

 You are in a difficult marriage now, imagining that you would have been happily married to your old love.
 I am saying this bluntly with the hopes that you will take a step toward healing in this area.

 Life doesn’t work so well when we lie to ourselves.
 I’m pretty sure that there is no hope for a relationship with your long-lost first love, so let’s deal with what you actually have.
 Do you want to work on this marriage or stay in a fantasy world?
 To be honest, I get it, fantasy worlds can be so much better than real life in the moment.
 My fantasy world is simply breathtakingly amazing, and it sounds like yours is too!

 Your marriage is not difficult because you lost your first love.
 Your marriage is not difficult because you only have one soul mate, and you can’t be with him.
 Your marriage is difficult because you are so distracted by what could have been that you aren’t willing to take the hard, necessary steps to fix it.